Cirsium arvense: Flower head fragrance

 Every plant species has a unique floral fragrance.
 The fragrance that C. arvense emits attracts both pollinators and florivores containing compounds that attract each respectively.
-Non-native honeybees are shown to have the highest visitation rate, following other bee species in the genera Halictus and Lasioglossum.
+Honeybees are shown to have the highest visitation rate, followed by other bee species in the genera Halictus and Lasioglossum.
 Hover flies are also commonly seen pollinating the flower heads of this plant.
 Florivores such as beetles and grasshoppers are commonly seen as well.
 The compounds found in the fragrance may not be in the highest abundance but they are highly attractive.
 P-anisaldehyde is found in less than 1%, yet it attracts pollinators such as honey bees.
 This is thought to be the result of additive and synergistic effects from the blend increasing the attraction to the plant.
 After pollination, it can be seen that fragrance emission decreases in C.arvense.
 This is regulated through a regulatory feedback mechanism depending on the pollination status of the plant.
 This mechanism has only been observed in pistillate plants for dioecious C. arvense.
 Fragrance emission increases with age.

 The fragrance contains several compounds that attract diverse insects.
 Looking at certain butterflies species, it can be seen that the fragrance blend is highly attractive to them, being sensitive to their antennae.
 High antennal response are seen in consequence to the phenylacetaldehyde as well as the terpenes (oxoisophoroneoxide, oxoisophorone, and dihydrooxoisophorone) found in the blend.
 This was seen in both natural plants emitting the fragrance and emitting the scent synthetically.
 It is believed that general arousal can be stimulated through exposure of a single compound, whereas the accumulated exposure of all the compounds influence the foraging behaviour of the butterflies.